 The Four Pillars of Parish Stewardship

-You’ve heard about the three Ts of stewardship – Time (Prayer), Talent (Service) and Treasure (Sharing).
-But what about the four Ps?
+You’ve heard about the 3 Ts of stewardship – Time (Prayer), Talent (Participation) and Treasure (Generosity).
+But what about the 4 Ps?

 Hospitality – Christian Kindness

 “When I was a stranger, you welcomed me” (Matthew 25:35).
 The Gospel teaches that whenever we welcome the least of our brothers or sisters, we welcome Christ himself.
 That is why the first mark of a stewardship parish is hospitality.
 Being friendly is one of the first ways we can be Christ-like toward others.